Huegoxaga/notes/linux/README.md

 ## General Commands

+- Each command will return a status after execution, run `$?` to view the status of the last command.
+  - 0 means succeed, 1 means error.
+  - 127 is command not found.
 - Command options full name are after `--`. can use the first letter, can combine the letter after one common `-`.
 - Large command output press `Q` to quit. enter `/searchContent` to search.
 - Both the `| more` and the `| less` command provide paging functionality in a command line environment.
 For example `help | less`. shows output that can be control using up and down arrow.